mebjas/mebjas.github.io/_google_work/2025-07-30-todays-tech-updates-july-30-roundup.md

 ### How Lush and Google Cloud AI are reinventing retail checkout

 How Lush and Google Cloud AI are reinventing retail checkout Jul 09, 2025 · Share Twitter Facebook LinkedIn Mail Copy link Lush revolutionizes retail with Google Cloud AI to power in-store tills that [Read more →](https://blog.google/around-the-globe/google-europe/united-kingdom/how-lush-and-google-cloud-ai-are-reinventing-retail-checkout/)

-### The latest AI news we announced in June

-The latest AI news we announced in June Jul 02, 2025 · Share Twitter Facebook LinkedIn Mail Copy link Here’s a recap of some of our biggest AI updates from June, including more ways to search with AI [Read more →](https://blog.google/technology/ai/google-ai-updates-june-2025/)

 ## Android + Circle to Search